nishanttotla/ContainerCamp2016/demo/README.md

 ### Machines
 The demo will run on Digital Ocean droplets.
-The machine configuration we've chosen for this is 2 GB Memory / 40 GB Disk / SFO2 - Ubuntu 16.04.1 x64.
-We have the following machines
+The machine configuration we've chosen for this is 2 GB Memory / 40 GB Disk - Ubuntu 16.04.1 x64.
+We have the following machines, all in the same region but different availability zones.
-- `manager-sfo1` (SF region)
+- `manager1` (NYC / AZ1)
+- `manager2` (NYC / AZ2)
+- `manager3` (NYC / AZ3)
+- `agent1`   (NYC / AZ1)
-- `manager-nyc1` (NYC region)
+- `agent2`   (NYC / AZ2)
-- `manager-tor1` (Toronto region)
-- `agent-sfo2` (SF region)
-- `agent-nyc1` (NYC region)
+- `agent3`   (NYC / AZ3)
-- `agent-tor1` (Toronto region)

 The managers will additionally perform the role of Swarm managers, and agents will only be workers.
 So we have 3 managers and 6 workers in total.

 ### Install Docker
 After creating a fresh machine with the above configuration, running the following set of